 And when we saw Tippi Hedren on stage, we knew we were also seeing a wife, a mother, an animal rights activist, and a still-active actress.

 Tippi also appeared in the front lobby, signing autographs for a line of people that stretched into the concession lobby and up the balcony stairs.

-Tippi has become a curator of the legacy of The Birds, which last played at the Redford in October 2006.
+Tippi has become a curator of the legacy of The Birds, which last played at the Redford in October 2006 (Trapped on the Big Screen).
 She’s helped people understand the helpfulness of fellow actors Jessica Tandy, Rod Taylor, and Suzanne Pleshette during the filming of The Birds.

 At the Redford, she described the challenges of creating Hitchcock’s unsettling masterpiece of terror.
 For example, Tippi was surprised one day with the news that the mechanical birds weren’t working for the scene in the upstairs of the house, so she ended up spending the next five days having real birds thrown at her.

 Tippi also talked about other parts of her life, especially her work as an animal rights activist in California.
 She compared the working styles of Alfred Hitchcock and Charles Chaplin, who cast her in his last film, A Countess from Hong Kong (1967), which also starred Marlon Brando and Sophia Loren.

 “Hitchcock was very quiet on the set.
 He was so very, very well planned and organized.
 He was finished filming at 5 o’clock.
 At 5 o’clock, we had the martini shot, and it was over.
 That’s very rare in Hollywood.